The 1975's next single is just "days away", says the band's manager

-The track, which will appear on the band’s upcoming album ‘Notes On A Conditional Form’, was premiered during last month’s UK arena tour.
-Frontman Matty Healy later confirmed that it would be the group’s next offering.
+The band premiered two new ‘Notes On A Conditional Form’ tracks – ‘Guys’ and ‘If You’re Too Shy (Let Me Know)’ – during last month’s UK arena tour.
+Frontman Matty Healy later stated that the latter would be the group’s next studio offering.

 - Read More: The 1975 live in Manchester: hometown heroes deliver high-octane show (even with a gammy foot)

-Taking to Twitter earlier today (March 25), the band’s manager Jamie Oborne revealed that the studio version of ‘If You’re Too Shy…’ was “days away (single digits)”.
-He also said that the song sounds like “heaven”.
+Taking to Twitter earlier today (March 25), the band’s manager Jamie Oborne told fans that another track would now be arriving first, writing: “It’s days away (single digits) x”.

+Responding to one follower who asked why ‘If You’re Too Shy…’ was no longer next up, Oborne explained: “Because we wanted it to come after the next one.”

 The news came as part of a series of updates from the Dirty Hit boss, who confirmed that the full ‘Notes…’ tracklist would also be arriving next week.
 Elsewhere, Oborne described the project as The 1975’s “best album” to date.